-Region: Central Asia
+Region: North & Central Asia

 The principal religious faith is Tibetan Buddhist Lamaism.
 The link between Tibet and Mongolia was established in the time of the great Mongol Empire when Tibetan lamas were represented at the court of Genghis Khan and Kublai Khan.
 By the 16th century, it had become the dominant religion in the country.
 During the 1920s and 1930s, religious freedom was suppressed by communist rule and this was not restored until 1990.
 An estimated 4%-5% of the population are Muslim, most of them being ethnic Kazakhs living in the far west.
 Christian missionaries are currently active in the country.

 Over 90% of the population speak Khalka Mongol, which is part of the Ural-Altaic family of languages.
 These languages include Finnish, Turkish, Kazakh, Uzbek and Korean.
 Since 1944, Russian cyrillic alphabet has been used to write Mongolian.

 Area (sq. km):